sainath2216/ReactProjectTodoApplication/README.md

   4. **Edit Task**: Each task should have an edit button that, when clicked, task popup opens from the list.
   5. **Optional Features**:
      + Mark tasks as completed.
      + Save tasks to local storage to persist data on page reload.

+  ### Implementation Files
+   + src/components/TaskInput/index.js
+   + src/components/TaskInput/index.css
+   + src/components/TaskList/index.js
+   + src/components/TaskList/index.css

 ### Bonus (Optional)